 So, without the sappy love part, being a camp counselor was such a cool experience, I’d do it again if I had time or they paid me enough.

 What advice, if any, would you give your teen self?
 Would your teen self have listened?

 Do you have any regrets about your teen years?
-Anything left undone or anything that might have been better left undone?

 What, if anything, do you miss most about that time?